Jokuchh/Jokuchh/README.md

 🌱 I’m currently learning how to deal with AI and taking part in the Robotech project.
 ✨ Determined and self-confident, easy to accept criticism and ready for new discoveries.
 Adore team building and communication with people.
 📫 How to reach me - first of all linkedin is connected as well as Twitter, but basically i prefer Instagram so you can reach me by @_diman.s.
-💀 **All of them are private just to make sure that originality was maintained.**
+💀 **All of them are private just to make sure that originality was maintained.
+In Contents you can find all of my projects and works which was done during 2020-2022 years, if you are interested more i can open all or some of the repositories for you.**

 **Projects :**